Severe asthma

 What we’ve achieved

-HPP conducted desk research and worked with a group of respiratory and allergy specialists, including representatives from patient associations, to develop a policy report on severe asthma.
-The report makes recommendations to ensure that every person with severe asthma receives specialised care appropriate to their specific condition.
+This work followed the foundational work in 2023, when HPP developed a policy report: A breath of fresh air: addressing missed opportunities in severe asthma care.
+The report involved desk research and working with a group of respiratory and allergy specialists, including representatives from patient associations.
+The report makes recommendations to ensure that every person with severe asthma receives specialised care appropriate to their condition.

 Key partners and stakeholders